V0idpool/Ripify/README.md

 - **Pulls tracks from Spotify**: Just drop in a public playlist or album, and Ripify will grab the track info.
 - **Finds audio on YouTube**: It searches YouTube for each track and uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download high-quality MP3s.
-- **Batch downloading**: Grab multiple songs in one go, complete with progress updates.
+- **Batch downloading**: Grab multiple songs in one go, complete with progress updates and a max concurrent download of 3 (Can be increased).
 - **Pick your folder**: You can choose where your music gets saved.
 - **Preview before download**: See the list of songs it found before starting the download.
 - **Automatic yt-dlp setup**: No need to install yt-dlp yourself—Ripify handles that.